What is The Best PCOS Diet?

 Insulin is an important hormone as it transports sugar from the blood into the muscles of the body, allowing the body to effectively make use of the energy from glucose.
 High insulin levels wreak havoc on the body, leading to a lot of the symptoms of PCOS like, increased hair growth, weight gain, skin tags, fatty liver and high cholesterol, polycystic ovaries and an irregular menstrual cycle, not to mention increased hunger levels and cravings.
 Sounds familiar, doesn’t it?
 Most of us have many, if not all, of those symptoms.

 So, management of blood insulin levels is crucial in the management of PCOS.
 Refined carbohydrates cause a spike in insulin levels and should therefore be avoided.
-Also, foods that are high in fat will lead to weight gain and high cholesterol.

 Many doctors will recommend a low GI diet of wholegrain, unprocessed foods in the management of PCOS.
 Metformin is also a drug commonly prescribed for women with PCOS, in an attempt to tackle insulin resistance.